India, Nepal will resolve all issues as bilateral relations grow to touch Himalayan heights: Modi

-Prime Minister Narendra Modi and his Nepalese counterpart Pushpa Kamal Dahal ‘Prachanda’, on Thursday, discussed enhancement of cooperation between India and Nepal in areas including trade, energy, border infrastructure and digital payments, and witnessed the signing of multiple agreements in key sectors.
+Prime Minister Narendra Modi and his Nepalese counterpart Pushpa Kamal Dahal ‘Prachanda’, on Thursday, discussed enhancement of India-Nepal cooperation in areas including trade, energy, border infrastructure and digital payments, and witnessed the signing of seven pacts and several project launches in key sectors.

-Prachanda, who is on a four-day official visit to India, raised concerns such as Nepal’s growing trade deficit with India and unresolved boundary matters between the two nations but Modi assured that all issues would get sorted out.
+Prachanda, who is on a four-day official visit to India, raised concerns around Nepal’s growing trade deficit with India and unresolved boundary matters between the two nations but Modi assured that all issues would get sorted out.

 “We will continue to strive to take our relationship to Himalayan heights.
 And in this spirit, we will resolve all the issues, be it boundary related or any other issue,” Modi said in his address to the media after the bilateral talks.